 Bushfires and asthma

 Bushfires can be a big risk for people with asthma.
-Smoke and ash can trigger asthma symptoms, such as wheezing, breathlessness, coughing or chest tightness, or even an asthma attack.
+Smoke and ash can trigger asthma symptoms, such as:

 People with asthma living in high-risk bushfire zones should be on high alert for asthma symptoms during bushfire season.
 Smoke and increased air pollution from fires can trigger symptoms, as can stress and anxiety.